matthieucx/yaraku-nlp-assignment/README.md

+> [!CAUTION]
+> Always check the Glassdoor reviews for companies you're applying to.

 # NLP Engineer Assignment

-This repository contains my submission for the coding assignment for the NLP Engineer position at Yaraku, Inc.
+This repository contains my submission for the coding assignment for the NLP Engineer position at Yaraku, Inc. Instructions for this assignment can be found in `instructions.pdf` and in `assignment-directives.md`.
+This assignment was followed by a technical interview and a final interview with the CTO; after which I got an offer from Yaraku.

 ## Tasks completed